Skip to main content

 *One Less Spark - One Less Wildfire: A message from the Arizona Department of Transportation

 Before using a lawnmower, check to make sure your yard is free of large rocks.
 All it takes is one blade to hit a rock and spark a fire.
 Always refrain from using any kind of chainsaw or welding equipment during high fire danger.
-Please refer to the fire restrictions page for more information.
+Please refer to the fire restrictions page: WildlandFire.az.gov for more information.

 Both target shooting and fireworks are never allowed on state lands.
+Every year, DFFM responds to wildfire starts due to target shooting on State Trust Land.

 Many Arizona cities and towns have restrictions on fireworks usage.
 Check with your county before purchasing or using fireworks.